 For contributions cap purposes, the contribution counts towards the Member’s Concessional Contributions Cap when the contribution is received by the SMSF and allocated to a specific member

-To implement Contributions Reserving, the SMSF Trust Deed must include provisions to enable this strategy.
-The Trust Deed used by ESUPERFUND allows Trustees to implement the Contributions Reserving Strategy.
+To implement Contributions Reserving, the SMSF Trust Deed must include provisions to enable this.
+The Trust Deed used by ESUPERFUND allows Trustees to implement Contributions Reserving.

-If you wish to implement the Contributions Reserving Strategy, Contributions made in June to the SMSF will be allocated to your member account in the next Financial Year.
-For example, Contributions made in June 2017 will be allocated to your member account in the 2018 Financial Year.
-The Contributions made in your SMSF’s bank account in June 2017 will be placed into a Contributions Reserve Account (an accounting entry) before being allocated to your member account.
+With Contributions Reserving, Contributions made in June to the SMSF will be allocated to your member account in the next Financial Year.
+For example, Contributions made in June 2021 will be allocated to your member account in the 2021 Financial Year.
+The Contributions made in your SMSF’s bank account in June 2021 will be placed into a Contributions Reserve Account (an accounting entry) before being allocated to your member account.

-The Contributions are reported to the ATO in the SMSF’s tax return in the receiving year (i.e. in the 2017 Financial Year) and subject to the 15% Contributions tax in the same year (i.e. 2017).
+The Contributions are reported to the ATO in the SMSF’s tax return in the receiving year (i.e. in the 2021 Financial Year) and subject to the 15% Contributions tax in the same year (i.e. 2021 Financial Year).

-For Personal Concessional Contributions (i.e. Personal Contributions on which a tax deduction is claimed under the 10% Rule), the Tax Deduction must be claimed in the Personal Tax Return in the receiving year.
+For Personal Concessional Contributions (i.e. Personal Contributions on which a tax deduction is claimed), the Tax Deduction must be claimed in the Personal Tax Return in the receiving year.